 Zimbabwe is in the Savanna region like most countries the southern African region.
 Zimbabwe has one of the best climatic environments in the world and this has made it one of the admired tourist resorts in the world.
 The dry season generally runs from May to October through the southern fall (autumn), winter and into spring.
-Winter runs from May to August when the weather is beautiful one day and perfect the next, are very pleasant.
+Winter runs from May to August .
 Between April and May, temperatures are relatively cool, typically around 10 °C/50 °F in the morning and 28 °C/82 °F in the afternoon.
 Between June and August, the average morning temperature is 6 °C/43 °F. Afternoons will be more pleasant with temperatures around 25 °C/77 °F. Between September and October, temperatures are around 32 °C/90 °F and well above.
 From November to March, These are the wettest months, characterized by torrential downpours in the afternoon and sometimes continuous rains for a couple of days.
 Nights and mornings are warm at around 18 °C/64 °F. Afternoon temperatures are around 30 °C/86 °F and the humidity is high, making it feel hotter.

 One of the largest sheets of falling water in the world, with a width of 1 708 metres and height of 108 metres.
 The most intriguing of these is the Victoria Falls located in the Matabeleland North Province.
 The Victoria Falls is one of the seven natural wonders found in the world.
 Activities on offer include bungee jumping, white water rafting, horse safaris, tiger fishing, game viewing and elephant rides.

-a Wildlife Conservancy with hundreds of different wildlife species; birds, and animals and flora and fauna.
+A Wildlife Conservancy with hundreds of different wildlife species; birds,trees and animals.
 It includes the country's "Big Five" animals which are Elephant, Buffalo, Black Rhino, Cheetah, and Lion.

-is located in Masvingo Province is also another breath-taking classic architectural feat found in the country.
-It is a gigantic stone walls settles covering a couple o hectares.
+is located in Masvingo Province and is another breath-taking classic architectural feat found in the country.
+It is a gigantic stone wall settlment.
 It was built by the locals with only carved stones and has been standing firm for centuries.
 This has attracted academics, travellers, explorers and tourists from all corners of the world to come and see the astounding ancient architectural prowess of the precolonial Zimbabweans.

 Vumba is located in Nyanga in the eastern highlands and it borders the country with neighbouring Mozambique.
 The Mountains are the highest point in the country and they offer a spectacular bird's eye view of most parts of the Manicaland Province and some parts of Mozambique.